 When we look at it this way, this is arguably one of the hardest things for any human to do and the exact reason why there are so few “real” leaders.
 This is because change is difficult and attempting that first step towards anything requires a substantial amount of bravery.
 What I really love about this idea is that when you really examine it, you find that being a leader requires bravery but that demonstrating bravery is actually being a leader.
 Think about the many different scenarios this might encompass.
 It could be innovating when told to follow the rules.
 It could be refusing to follow an unconstitutional law.
 It could be speaking out about injustice or stepping up to defend those who cannot or will not otherwise defend themselves.
 It could even be as simple as sharing an idea or article with someone that might disagree with it.

-In today’s world, it seem like real bravery is hard to come by because we have done our best to avoid struggle or confrontation.
+In today’s world, it seems like real bravery is hard to come by because we have done our best to avoid struggle or confrontation.
 Honestly, I think that this has a lot to do with how we are raised.
 Many parents and educational institutions teach and rely upon strict compliance.
 Rarely are children taught or allowed to think outside of the box or challenge long-standing ideas, authority or status quo.
 Even worse, children are taught that mistakes are bad and unfortunately, such mistakes are often over-punished by both parents and authority.
 I want you to understand that by subscribing to this model, we are condoning the process and creation of subservient followers.
-This is not a go do thing.
+This is not a “go do” thing.
 The good news is that if you have any bravery in you, there are a few things that you can to do to break free of those chains that are holding you down.

 What Can I Do?

 To begin with, I want you to know that being a leader requires taking risks.
-It requires knowing that a failure is an opportunity to learn of a better way.
+It requires knowing that failure is an opportunity to learn of a better way.
 Most importantly, it requires taking a step forward when others will not move or are telling you to take a step back.
 Leadership requires being ready to face and endure danger or pain and demonstrate courage to others via your actions.

 Yes, being a leader is risky.
 An example might be finally telling your boss that you deserve a raise and providing the reasons why you will leave if it is not provided.
 It could be walking away from a sure thing that you hate for the opportunity of something you love.
-It’s courageously making the tough decisions.
+It’s courageously making tough decisions.
 However, this is how victories and successes are achieved.
 Mary Tyler Moore once said “Take chances, make mistakes.
 That’s how you grow.
 Pain nourishes your courage.
 You have to fail in order to practice being brave.”

 I couldn’t agree more, but you must also embrace the idea that your position holds value and you need to stop holding yourself back and stop being so timid.
 Sometimes the only thing holding us back from great success is a little ambition.
 Bruce Lee said it best when he said “If you always put a limit on everything you do, physical or anything else, it will spread into your work and into your life.
 There are no limits.
 There are only plateaus, and you must not stay there, you must go beyond them.”